 Due to the limited resources employed by sponsoring organizations, which usually consist of financial and/or material aid, sponsorship activities are accessible to companies of all sizes, enabling smaller organizations to also engage in CSR initiatives.

 This metric includes both sponsorship projects initiated by the company and those undertaken by external initiators, such as NGOs.

 As sponsorship projects have a positive impact on company image and reputation, organizations should strive towards increasing the number of such initiatives, as well as their quality.
 This could be achieved by:

-- Defining causes of interest which are aligned to the company’s activity, strategic objectives, values and communication strategy, to ensure a cohesive brand image
+- Defining causes of interest that are aligned to the company’s activity, strategic objectives, values, and communication strategy, to ensure a cohesive brand image

-- Seeking out non-corporate partners, such as NGOs, student organizations, associations or charities which promote causes that are relevant to the company’s activity & strategic objectives, and creating long-term collaborations with them
+- Seeking out non-corporate partners, such as NGOs, student organizations, associations, or charities that promote causes that are relevant to the company’s activity & strategic objectives, and creating long-term collaborations with them

 - Encouraging employees to bring to the company’s attention relevant social or environmental projects to support, thus also increasing employee engagement

 - Embedding such sponsorship projects into marketing and communication strategies, thus optimizing budgets